What is CRM?

 These offers are built on your customer data, and they unite your sales and marketing teams.
 Marketing can use these tools to generate leads; sales can use these offers, created by marketing, to close deals!
 All of this is made possible by your customer data collection efforts.

-Rainier Custom Homes reduced their sales cycle by 53%; the impact on their cash flow was significant.
-Their CRM enabled them to identify their customer’s desires, goals, fears, frustrations, and problems.
+Rainier Custom Homes reduced their sales cycle by 53%, which had a significant impact on their cash flow.
+Their CRM enabled them to identify their customers’ desires, goals, fears, frustrations, and problems.

 CRM increased customer trust; it gave them the ability to personalize.